syncfusion-content/javascript-docs/js/Diagram/UML Class Shapes.md

 To define an enumeration, you need to define the `classifier` property of node as "enumeration".
 Also you need to define the name and members of the enumeration using the `enumeration` property of node.

-The following code example illustrates how to create an enumeration shape.
+The following code example illustrates how to create an enumeration.

  {% highlight javascript %}